Skip to content

 And it’s not only if you want to split items among multiple lists, I use this solution also in flow ‘templates’.
 If there’s a flow I’d like to use on multiple SharePoint sites, I don’t want to reconfigure all ‘Create item’ actions for each site.
 I’ll store the ‘Site Address’ and ‘List Name’ in variables at the beginning, and then use HTTP requests.
 The one above to create items, and another one to update them.

-9 thoughts on “How to create item in a dynamic SharePoint list/site with Power Automate”
+14 thoughts on “Create item in a dynamic SharePoint list/site with Power Automate”

 1. Juan Policarpo says: